 In addition to our program offered online, the MSN: Family Nurse Practitioner is also offered on campus.

-Registered nurses (RN) who complete this advanced degree coursework and clinical education are qualified to sit for the national exams to become board certified FNPs-BC or NP-C.
+Registered nurses (RN) who complete this advanced degree coursework and clinical education are qualified to sit for the national exams to become certified in family practice (FNP-BC).

-We cannot accept students from the following states for this program: Alabama, California, Iowa, Louisiana, New York, Oregon, Tennessee, Washington, and Wyoming.
+Due to the requirement of each state’s Board of Nursing, we are unable to accept students from the following states for this program: Alabama, California, Iowa, Louisiana, New York, Oregon, Tennessee, Washington, and Wyoming.
+View and download state nursing contact information.
+View and download state nursing contact information.

-As reported by the American Nurses Credentialing Center (ANCC), graduates of Rivier’s MSN program who completed the certification exam for Family Nurse Practitioner in 2016, 2017, and 2018 had a first-time pass rate of 100%, exceeding the 86.4% national average pass rate.
+As reported by the American Academy of Nurse Practitioners (AANP), graduates of Rivier’s MSN program who completed the certification exam for Family Nurse Practitioner in 2019 had a first-time pass rate of 92%, exceeding the 86% national average pass rate.

 Explore Other Tracks